luiscruz/course_sustainableSE/2025/p1_measuring_software/g23_llm_inference.md

 To evaluate the energy efficiency of LLMs for code, we designed an experiment involving four models, Codellama, Deepseek, Gwen and Mistral.
 The selection of these models is motivated by their parameter parity (approximately 7B parameters) and open-source availability.
 By limiting our experiments to these models, we aim to isolate the effects of model architecture on energy consumption.

-To reduce confounding variables, all experiments were executed on the same device under identical conditions using a script: root run check, operating system check, all other applications closed, adaptive screen brightness disabled, screen saver disabled, consistent screen brightness set, Wi-Fi interface turned off, Bluetooth and Airdrop disabled, display sleep disabled.
+To reduce confounding variables, all experiments were executed on the same device under identical conditions using a script:
+- root run check
+- operating system check
+- all other applications closed
+- adaptive screen brightness disabled
+- screen saver disabled
+- consistent screen brightness set
+- Wi-Fi interface turned off
+- Bluetooth and Airdrop disabled
+- display sleep disabled

 Once the experiment is complete, the script reverts the Wi-Fi and display sleep settings to their original states and reminds the user to re-enable any manually disabled features like adaptive brightness, Bluetooth, and Airdrop.
 The script can be found in the repository linked at the end of this page.
 This controlled environment ensures that differences in energy consumption can be attributed primarily to the model characteristics rather than hardware or system optimizations.

 The HumanEval benchmark was selected as the dataset to evaluate the models on code generation tasks.
 This benchmark provides standardized test cases to assess correctness and also enables us to quantify energy consumption per generated token in a reproducible manner.